ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 The small but growing literature on school boundaries (e.g., [Monarrez, 2023](https://www.aeaweb.org/articles?id=10.1257/app.20200498), [Gillani et al., 2023](https://journals.sagepub.com/doi/full/10.3102/0013189X231170858)) discusses the potential of mathematical modeling in drawing attendance boundaries.

-Optimization models and algorithms can assist in labor-intensive planning and decision-making processes required when drawing a new attendance boundary.
+Optimization models and algorithms can assist in labor-intensive planning and decisions-making processes required when drawing a new attendance boundary.
 By offloading the bulk of the boundary assignment to an algorithm, the analyst’s time is focused on marginal changes to the boundary to accommodate intangible aspects such as neighborhood implicit boundaries, historical attendance patterns, and communities of interest.

 At the same time, prior work has shown that over-reliance on mathematical models that optimize, for example, distance to the nearest school, could exacerbate school segregation by institutionalizing housing segregation within school attendance boundaries ([Monarrez, 2023](https://www.aeaweb.org/articles?id=10.1257/app.20200498)).